otimistas/gwork/CONTRIBUTING.md

-# Contributing to Otimista GWork
+# Contributing to Otimista GWork CLI

-Thank you for considering contributing to Otimista GWork!
+Thank you for considering contributing to Otimista GWork CLI!
 By participating in this project, you help make it better for everyone.
 Here are some guidelines to get you started.

 ## Code of Conduct